Formulary

 Indications

-• Seasonal allergic hay fever due to grass or tree pollen in patients who have failed to respond to anti-allergy drugs
+• Seasonal allergic hay fever due to grass pollen in patients who have failed to respond to anti-allergy drugs

 Dose